CodingItWrong/codingitwrong.com/_posts/2020-10-02-ember-data-live-updates-with-rails.md

 ---
-title: Ember Data Live Updates with Rails
+title: Ember Data Live Updates with WebSockets
 ---

 WebSockets provide a way for client apps to receive live updates from the server as data is changed by other users, or by the same user in a different tab or on a different device.
 WebSockets are a low-level technology, but by building on top of high-level abstractions like JSON:API we can get started adding live updates to our app fairly quickly.